HTML 5 introduces new elements for representing them.

 Once there was a prospersous small community of germs living in a petri dish.
 There was enough to eat, and life was ok - the population doubled almost every hour. ...

-element represents an independent section of a document, page
+The article element represents an independent section of a document, page

 or site.
 It is suitable for content like news or blog articles, forum posts